 Students may appeal a faculty member's decision regarding a grade.
-The student can formally appeal or communicate to the faculty member, either orally or in a written form with the reasons; he or she believes the grade to be unfair or inappropriate.
-If the disagreement continues, a student may appeal in writing to the Vice Dean of Academic Affairs.
+The student can formally appeal or communicate to the faculty member, either orally or in a written form with the reasons he or she believes the grade to be unfair or inappropriate.
+If the disagreement continues, a student may appeal in writing to the ASC.
 A personal meeting will then be arranged.